preludejs/array/Readme.md

   Like `at` but wraps using modulo on length.

-  Throws {TypeError} if array is empty or index is not a safe integer.
+  Throws {Error} if array is empty or index is not a safe integer.

 * `nulls: (n: number) => null[]`